 This place is a private area for the president and his family lived.
-There are the president’s working room, family’s bedrooms, and a dining room.
-Also, there is a small garden designed for the first lady – Mrs. Nguyen Thi Mai Anh, who wanted to have a green ambiance right in where she lived.
+There is the president’s working room, the family’s bedrooms, and a dining room.
+Also, there is a small garden designed for the first lady – Mrs. Nguyen Thi Mai Anh, who wanted to have a green ambiance right where she lived.

-- Inside the president’s working room is the set of chairs and desks for the president to work.
+- Inside the president’s working room is a set of chairs and desks for the president to work.
 They were made of crane and pinewood which is the symbol of longevity.

 - The credential room with the main function is for international ambassadors to get the president’s signature.
-The special point of this room is the lacquer picture hanging in the middle of the room.it is come from 40 pieces of wood done by the artist Nguyen Van Minh.
+The special point of this room is the lacquer picture hanging in the middle of the room comes from 40 pieces of wood done by the artist Nguyen Van Minh.
 The masterpiece was made in the Japanese style.

 - The president reception room for visitors has a total of 2 rooms, one for international visitors and one for Vietnamese ones.
 In the middle of the room, there is a couple of elephant ivory that represents political power.
 Additionally, the set-up of welcoming chairs is very clever and implied.
 The chair for the president is always put higher than others to show up the higher level of the president among other guests.

-- Outside these rooms, there is a giant carpet right in the middle of the 2nd floor.
-From the above, the color and the round shape represent the sun, which is known as the source of light and lives.
+- There is a giant carpet right in the middle of the 2nd floor.
+From the above, the color and the round shape represent the sun, which is known as the source of light and life.
 On the carpet, there are embroidered 2 dragons – a symbol of politics and royalty we could always see in Asian belief.
 Mingling with dragons are the phoenixes, which stands for the high class or royalty.
 Overall, this carpet is a hope of wealth and longevity for the southern republic of Vietnam to last forever like the sun.

 The 3rd Floor